 "Automation is everything in finance," said Hadfield, outlining why he's open to automation and how and why technology makes sense when applied to financial processes.
 He explained that startups and S.M.Es need to reduce headcount and implement automated systems in order to experience steady growth.
 That way, the company's development continues; intelligent systems, like Payhawk, are simply faster and cheaper.

 Payhawk, for example, manages the end-to-end spending processes that were traditionally split into multiple systems before, which reduces admin burden and enhances spend visibility and reporting capability.
 Finance teams can use Payhawk to streamline company card payments and admin and remove a lot of the traditional expense management burden.
-Plus, with 3% cashback on all company card payments, the service pays for itself.
+Plus, with 3% cashback on all POS spend, capped at your subscription, the service pays for itself.

 Once you've introduced the necessary financial software as above, the whole hiring process changes too.
 Companies seek professionals to stay on top of the integrated systems rather than people to work around poorly designed processes through manual intervention.